raj-ch017/raj-ch017.github.io/index.md

 Greetings!
 Welcome to my website.

-My name is Rajdeep Chakraborty, and I am dedicated to exploring subjects related to human experience.
-As a committed learner, I have created this website to showcase my academic and practical journey.
+I am Rajdeep Chakraborty, and this website is a hub for you to learn about my projects and academic journey.

 Here's a quick guide to navigate through my website: